Fact checked

 There are pros and cons to every will, including a will kit.
 While paper will kits are low cost, they don’t fit everyone’s needs and there are other concerns depending on your unique situation.

-Willful makes online will kits that are unique, personalized, and affordable.
+Willful, on the other hand, makes online will kits that are unique, personalized, and affordable.
+Plus, you can easily update yours anytime for free!

 The easiest way to create your legal will in Canada.
 Start yours for free →